Cookies help us deliver our services.

 How to Get to Matsue:

-• Matsue can be reached from Tottori by San-In Line-Limited Express trains.
+• By train: Matsue Station can be reached from Tottori Station by San-In Line-Limited Express trains.
 The journey takes around 1 hour and 20 minutes.

 The historic district of Bikan in Kurashiki features some of the most picturesque Edo-style streets in all of Japan.
 Centred around the Kurashiki river, Bikan is lined with classic shophouses and traditional old white and black stone storehouses.